 While building The Harvest, Garrett was taken by the Kelowna area and pursued the superintendent position and has been the Superintendent for the past 20 years.
 Garrett is currently a 21 year member of the Golf Course Superintendents Association of America and a 30 year member of the Canadian Golf Course Superintendents Association.

 At 7,109 yards, The Harvest is a championship-length layout designed by renowned Canadian golf course architect Graham Cooke.
-The name of our club is inspired by the many fruit trees that still dot the course and add to its splendor and a-peal - pun intended!
+The name of our club is inspired by the many fruit trees that still dot the course and add to its splendor and a-peel - pun intended!

 Enjoy a round of golf on our renowned course, practice your skill at the Okanagan’s largest and best practice facility, take part in our golf academy, receive lessons from our PGA pros or join of our many leagues to start playing!